-The about page tells your visitors what or who your website is about.
+The About Me page tells your visitors what or who your website is about.

-Every company with a website—or blog—should include an about page.
-This helps your audience not only learn more about you and your brand, but to also make the decision of whether or not you'll be a good fit for each other.
+Every company with a website—or blog—should include an about page (like mine).
+This helps your audience not only learn more about you and your brand, but to also make the decision of whether or not you’ll be a good fit for each other.

 As a business, you can use your about page to showcase your mission and vision statements.

 If you are a blogger, you can use the about page to link to your social media profiles, encourage people to follow you, tell your personal story and provide popular content suggestions.

 2. Contact page